max-bolotin/task-management-app/README.md

 - **Project Service** - Complete with all features:
     - ✅ Full CRUD for projects and tasks
     - ✅ Task transitions and status management
-    - ✅ Task assignment to users
+    - ✅ Task assignment to users (fixed to assign to project owner)
     - ✅ Comment system for tasks
     - ✅ Search functionality (by text, project, assignee)
     - ✅ Global exception handling
     - ✅ Service layer architecture
+    - ✅ Event publishing for activity and notifications
     - ✅ Comprehensive test coverage (31 tests)
 - **Activity Service** - Complete with all features:
     - ✅ Kafka event consumer for activity logging